Ignatius Sancho

 His life

-He was born on a slave ship en route for the West Indies.
-His mother died of disease and his father killed himself.
-When he was about two he was taken to England, to a household in Greenwich.
+When he was about two years old he was taken to England, to a household in Greenwich.
 They gave him the surname Sancho, after the squire in Don Quixote.
 John, 2nd Duke of Montagu lived nearby and helped his education.
-Sancho served his widow as butler and then worked for his son in law.
+Sancho then served his widow Mary (daughter of John Churchill, Duke of Marlborough) as butler and later worked for his son in law as a valet.

-On 17th December 1758 he married Anne Osborne in St Margaret's and he ran a grocery shop in the City, near to Parliament.
+On 17th December 1758 he married Ann Osborne, who was of African descent, in St Margaret's Westminster and he ran a grocery shop, near to the Houses of Parliament.
 Eight children were baptised at the church, but several died young.
 Elizabeth Bruce was baptised in 1766 and John Ignatius in 1768.
-Those who were baptised and buried at the church were Mary Ann died 1805, Frances Joanna died 1815, Ann Alice died 1766, Lydia died 1776, Katherine Margaret died 1779 and William Leach Osborne died 1810, who ran the family shop.
-Sancho's wife Anne was buried on 25th September 1817 aged 84.
+Those who were baptised in the church and buried in the parish were:

 Further reading